GodwinCameron/AstroCrafter/README.md

 ### Project Description

-Creating an E-commerce website for meditative oil aids, this had to be created with the MERN Stack.
+Creating an Angular website for crafting items, this had to be created with the Angular and Typescript.

 ### Built With